lbl-sdex/lbl-sdex.github.io/docs/best-practices/cookiecutter.md

 A well-structured and maintainable python project includes very many components, requiring broad and advanced knowledge.
 However, tools exist to dramatically simplify this process.
 The `cookiecutter` tool can allow you to initialize your project structure with all these components in a good initial state.
 From there you can explore each component at your own pace as needed.
 This process might also be used to improve an existing project with some care.
+Our custom cookiecutter facilitates better programming practices by incorporating CI (GitHub Actions), code metrics (CodeCov), and documentation (Sphinx + ReadTheDocs) boilerplate to reduce the barrier-to-entry for setting up these types of tools.

 ## A bit about `cookiecutter`